 Deep Venous Thrombosis, Cardiac and Pulmonary Complications- Surgery, especially longer procedures, may be associated with the formation of, or increase in, blood clots in the venous system.
-Pulmonary complications may occur secondarily to both blood clots (pulmonary emboli), fat deposits (fat emboli) or partial collapse of the lungs after general anesthesia.
-Pulmonary and fat emboli can be life threatening or fatal in some circumstances.
+Pulmonary complications may occur secondarily to both blood clots (pulmonary emboli) fat deposits (fat emboli) or partial collapse of the lungs after general anesthesia.
+Pulmonary and fat emboli can be lift-threatening or fatal in some circumstances.
 Air travel, inactivity and other conditions may increase the incidence of blood clots traveling to the lungs causing a major blood clot that may result in death.
-It is important to discuss with your physician any past history of blood clots, swollen legs or the use of estrogen or birth control pills that may contribute to this condition.
-Cardiac complications are a risk with any surgery and anesthesia, even in patients without symptoms.
-If you experience shortness of breath, chest pains, or unusual heart beats seek medical attention immediately.
+It is important to discuss with your physician any past history of blood clots, swollen legs or the use of high estrogen birth control pills that may contribute to this condition.
+Cardiac complications are a risk with any surgery and anesthesia, even in patents without symptoms.
+If you experience shortness of breath, chest pains, or unusual heart beats, seek medical attention immediately.
 Should any of these complications occur, you may require hospitalization and additional treatment.

-Smoking, Second-Hand Smoke Exposure, Nicotine Products (Patch, Gum, Nasal Spray)- Patients who currently smoke, use tobacco or nicotine products (patch, gum, or nasal spray) are at a greater risk for significant surgical complications of skin dying, delayed healing, and additional scarring.
+Smoking, Second-Hand Smoke Exposure, Nicotine Products (Patch, Gum, Nasal Spray)-Patients who are currently smoking, use tobacco products, or nicotine patches (path, gum, or nasal spray) are at a greater risk for significant surgical complications of skin dying, delayed healing, and additional scarring.
 Individuals exposed to second-hand smoke are also at potential risk for similar complications attributable to nicotine exposure.
 Additionally, smokers may have a significant negative effect on anesthesia and recovery from anesthesia, with coughing and possibly increased bleeding.
 Individuals who are not exposed to tobacco smoke or nicotine-containing products have a significantly lower risk of this type of complication.
-Please indicate your current status regarding these items to your doctor.
+Please indicate your current status regarding these items below.